rch16/SmartCrutch/README.md

 ## Mobile App

 ## System Setup
 The code is written for use on an Adafruit Feather HUZZAH.
 This can be interfaced with using the Arduino IDE, found [here](https://www.arduino.cc/en/main/software).
 To set this IDE up for use with the Huzzah board, [these instructions](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide) should be followed.
-Additionally, a library must be installed and added to the Libary manager of the IDE to allow for interfacing with the HX711 (A load cell amplifier) - to reduce the risk of compatability errors experienced during implementation of the project, this can be found in this repo at SmartCrutches/IMU/HX711.
+Additionally, a library must be installed and added to the Libary manager of the IDE to allow for interfacing with the HX711 (A load cell amplifier) - to reduce the risk of compatability errors experienced during implementation of the project, this can be found in this repo [here](www.github.com/rch16/SmartCrutch/SmartCrutches/LoadCell/HX711).

 # Exercise Monitoring and Feedback System
 ## System Diagram